manishjanky/ngx-select-dropdown/README.md

         searchPlaceholder:'Search' // label thats displayed in search input,
         searchOnKey: 'name' // key on which search should be performed this will be selective search. if undefined this will be extensive search on all keys
-        clearOnSelection: false // clears search criteria when an option is selected if set to true, default is false }
+        clearOnSelection: false // clears search criteria when an option is selected if set to true, default is false
+        inputDirection: 'ltr' // the direction of the search input can be rtl or ltr(default) }
 ````